 Do you think menopause is an old woman’s thing?
 Come on be honest?
-I did, because at age 51 it was not a consideration even when my doctor said I was going through ‘The Change’.
-It never occurred to me that I was PERI-MENOPAUSAL from age 47 when I had a catalogue of symptoms which I attributed to a stressful work environment.
+Sabrina did because at age 51 it was not a consideration even when my doctor said she was going through ‘The Change’.
+It never occurred to her that she was PERI-MENOPAUSAL from age 47 when I had a catalogue of symptoms which I attributed to a stressful work environment.

-I had migraines for a six week stretch, forgot where I parked my car, weight started creeping up, I lost my confidence, felt tired, moody, I suffered back ache, bloating, leakage, hot flushes eventually and night sweats.
-Menopause oh my God are you kidding me?
+She had migraines for a six-week stretch, forgot where she parked her car, and the weight started creeping up, She lost her confidence, felt tired, moody, and also suffered backache, bloating, leakage, hot flushes eventually and night sweats.

-Peri-menopause is the time prior to menopause when you have no periods for 12 months.
-If only I was more aware of the hormonal upheaval which my body was going through, then I would have not have struggled as much so silently.
+Peri-menopause is the time prior to menopause, the lead up you could say.
+Sabrina says If only she was more aware of the hormonal upheaval which her body was going through, then she would have not had to struggle so silently.

-It’s my mission to educate and help women from as early in their mid-30’s to be aware of hormonal changes and its effects and how they can recognise symptoms early and make simple adjustments to our diet, exercise and lifestyle.
+It’s our mission to educate and help women from as early as their mid-30’s to be aware of hormonal changes and its effects and how they can recognize symptoms early and make simple adjustments to our diet, exercise, and lifestyle.

-Women can live 30-50 years after menopause, so it’s no old woman thing.
-It’s a natural TRANSITION for every woman after the child bearing years.
+Women can live 30-50 years after menopause, so it’s definitely not an old woman thing.
+It’s a natural TRANSITION for every woman after the childbearing years.
 No more pads, tampons and periods.
 A time to rejoice.
-So why the hell has it been so taboo to talk about openly?
-Is it because we are a society fixated with youth and looks?
+So why has it been a taboo for so long?
+Maybe because we are a society fixated with youth and looks.

 Talking Openly about Menopause

-We as a society are only just coming to grips with openly talking about menopause.
-Women suffer in silence and rarely talk about loss of libido, vaginal dryness and depression.
-Throw into the mix irritability, breast pain, digestive problems, sleep disorders, anxiety, aching joints and the list goes on.
+As a society, we are only just getting to grips with talking about menopause.
+Women do suffer in silence and often rarely talk about the loss of libido, vaginal dryness, and depression.
+Throw in irritability, breast pain, digestive problems, sleep disorders, anxiety, aching joints, the list goes on.

-Stress is a huge factor and can affect you physically, mentally and nutritionally.
+Stress is a huge factor and can affect us physically, mentally and nutritionally.
 It can lead to weight gain, sleep disruption, digestive problems and exhausts the immune system.
-Caring for elderly parents, kids leaving home, career changes, redundancy and throw into the mix the hormonal upheaval no wonder we are overwhelmed at times.
+Caring for elderly parents, kids leaving home, career changes, redundancy, and hormonal upheaval, is there any wonder we are overwhelmed at times?
 The key here is to take time out for yourself.
 Building in a routine of 10-15 minute ‘me time’ – with no phone or laptops to distract you.